-(31) “Scientifically Based Research” is defined in section 9101(37) of the Elementary and Secondary Education Act of 1965, as amended ESEA.
+(32) “Scientifically based research” is defined in section 9101(37) of the Elementary and Secondary Education Act of 1965, as amended ESEA.

-(32) School district" means the public education agency (school district, ESD, or state agency) that is responsible by statute, rule or contract for providing education to children with disabilities.
+(33) School district" means the public education agency (school district, ESD, or state agency) that is responsible by statute, rule or contract for providing education to children with disabilities.